jrprice/Oclgrind/README.md

 project currently implements utilities for debugging memory access errors, detecting data-races and barrier divergence, collecting instruction histograms, and for interactive OpenCL kernel debugging.
 The simulator is built on an interpreter for LLVM IR.
-This project is being developed by James Price and Simon McIntosh-Smith at the University of Bristol.
+This project was originally created by James Price and Simon McIntosh-Smith at the University of Bristol.

 Binary releases can be found on the GitHub releases page: